Theory: Central banks and inflation

 The data tends to suggest that the more independent the central bank, the lower the inflation rate.
 The unemployment effects of increasing the level of central bank independence varies according to the degree to which wage bargaining is coordinated.

 Central bank independence is only a “free lunch” in the European Monetary Union when combined with effective coordinated wage setting.
-This is very difficult to secure and cannot be engineered.
-The broader implication is that monetary union has clear winners and losers.
+This is very difficult to secure, and cannot be engineered from outside.

 Winners and losers

 This institutional asymmetry and the distributive effects of the monetary union can be observed both between, and within, the core and peripheral member-states of the Eurozone.
 Those at the margins of the labour market bear the greatest cost.

 Why did d the real exchange rate diverge in the first ten years of the Euro?

 Höpner & Lutter (2014) provides a useful synopsis of the general causal mechanism: cheap credit = economic growth = NULC inflation = general price inflation = competitive disadvantage = current account deficit = sovereign debt crisis.

 But what explains the heterogeneity in NULC inflation?
 The short answer is heterogeneity of European labour and wage bargaining regimes.